Chapter 1: Who Are Gog and Magog? (38:1-2)

 “On the day that I am glorified.”
 How is God “glorified” by this?
 Because they know He’s the Messiah and He did it.
 Is God “glorified” in all these dead, stinking bodies?
 Yes, because they were His enemies!
 It shows God’s judgment upon the wicked, upon the Antichrist forces that are slaughtered here, those anti-Christ forces that caused so much trouble: persecuting the poor, persecuting peace-loving and God-honoring folks throughout the world, and wreaking havoc on the earth.
 And here they are lying rotting in the fields of Israel – a fitting end to these agents of the Dark forces.

-It should be mentioned, however, that there is a distinction made further on (verses 18, 20) as to who are the main guilty ones amongst the forces of Gog, namely the “princes of the earth”, “mighty men”, and “men of war”; there is hardly any mention of the common foot-soldiers, many of whom allowed themselves, innocently perhaps or in ignorance, to get roped into fighting Gog’s battles.
+It should be mentioned, however, that a distinction exists between the main guilty ones amongst the forces of Gog – the “princes of the earth”, “mighty men”, and “men of war” – and the common foot-soldiers, those who allowed themselves, innocently perhaps or in ignorance, to get roped into fighting Gog’s battles.
+(39:18, 20)

 “They will set apart men regularly employed.”
 By the end of seven months after the main task of burying all the obvious and piled-up corpses, then they will begin to look for whatever is left, using special teams of search parties and buriers.
 Once the beasts of the field have eaten what they want and the fowls of the air have cleaned off what they can get at, there’s nothing left except the bones.
 These birds and beasts will have been quite busy because the Lord will invite them (in the next few verses) to scavenge the corpses left from the Battle.
 Because the quicker they eat as much as they can eat, then the quicker the bugs and worms can finish the rest, leaving nothing except bones, which will be more difficult to find.
 But even these have to be buried “in order to cleanse” the land.